web-servers/jws-operator/README.md

 ## Install the operator from sources.

+**Note** Only for development purposes, some operator features might not work

 The operator is pre-built and containerized in a docker image.
 By default, the deployment has been configured to utilize that image.
 Therefore, deploying the operator can be done by following these simple steps:

 ```bash